RafaelClaumann/snippetbox/readme.txt

             We could redirect the stdout and stderr streams to on-disk files when starting the application like so:

                 $ go run ./cmd/web >>/tmp/info.log 2>>/tmp/error.log

+        The http.Server error log

+            By default, if Go’s HTTP server encounters an error it will log it using the standard logger.
+            For consistency it’d be better to use our new errorLog logger instead.

+            We need to initialize a new http.Server struct containing the configuration settings for our server, instead of using the http.ListenAndServe() shortcut.